DorShamay/PythonHW/README.md

 ## PythonHW

-### This is my Python Practice , feel free to say if something going terribly bad
+### This is my Python Practice , feel free to say/issue if something going terribly bad
 ### Credits :
 practicepython.org on providing the ex.